htariku/RESTful-API-Group-Project/README.md

    # Description
 User Story:

 AS A basketball fan
-   I WANT to easily be up to date with basketball topics and interact with other fans SO THAT I can be caught up on all things basketball even if i can not watch games live
+I WANT to easily be up to date with basketball topics and interact with other fans SO THAT I can be caught up on all things basketball even if I cannot watch games live

 Functionality :

-   WHEN I browse threads
+WHEN  I want to know the current score on ongoing games THEN I can view the scoreboards for ongoing games
-   THEN I can view different threads on topics/events that are currently taking place WHEN  I want to know the current score on ongoing games THEN I can view the scoreboards for ongoing games WHEN I find a thread of my liking
+WHEN I create a post based on the scores
 THEN I can comment and interact with other Users

 <img width="757" alt="Screen Shot 2022-03-13 at 7 17 18 PM" src="https://user-images.githubusercontent.com/94089824/158083494-da912cc5-5d7b-47ea-ac4b-64d6466e5cb9.png">
 <img width="758" alt="Screen Shot 2022-03-13 at 7 17 29 PM" src="https://user-images.githubusercontent.com/94089824/158083521-ce815cce-ca02-452e-bedf-ecd14f40207f.png">